<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=938154&amp;fmt=gif">

 A successful family business can provide long-term financial security for you as its owner, as well as for your loved ones.
 To improve the chances that your company will continue to benefit your heirs after you exit from your business, take steps now to keep it in the family.

-Staying in-house
+Staying In-House

 Careful estate planning can ensure that a business continues to benefit family members and that ownership of the business isn’t diluted — at least until the business is ready to accept outside investors.